dplochcoder/HollowKnight.BugPrince/README.md

 Coins and Gems are _shared_ resources in an item sync save.
 If any player makes a transition purchase that costs resources, all players lose those resources.

 Push Pins are also a _shared_ resource, but the pinned scenes are not.
-This means that two players can have two difference scenes pinned at the same time, but it costs 2 pins to do so.
+This means that two players can have two different scenes pinned at the same time, but it costs 2 pins to do so.

 Dice Totems are the exception, and are an _instanced_ resource like Simple Keys are traditionally.
 Any player who obtains a dice totem increases everyone's total, but when used, only the spending player loses a totem.

-#### Auto Save

-To prevent irreversible breakage, BugPrince will auto-save your game every time a transition selection is made if you are the _host_ in a multiplayer ItemSync save.

 #### Race Conditions